tasneemhajimaming/tasneemhajimaming/README.md

 I am a student
 --------------

-computer engineering Faculty of Engineering, Prince of Naradhiwas University I've been learning react native
+computer engineering Faculty of Engineering, Prince of Naradhiwas University<br>
+I've been learning react native

 * 🌍  I'm based in Naradhiwas,Thailand